For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause confusion

 KDP Select Cons

-Exclusivity restrictions stop you from being able to offer or promote your ebook for free anywhere else other than Amazon.
+Exclusivity restrictions stop you from being able to offer your ebook for sale, or free, anywhere else other than Amazon.

 Auto-renewal can be a trap.
-Check carefully to avoid rolling over for another three months.
+Check very carefully, as illustrated earlier, to avoid rolling over for another three months.

 Verdict – Amazon KDP or KDPS?

-However, if you are happy to have your ebook on Amazon only, and use the promotional services it offers, then KDPS should be your choice.
+However, if you are happy to have your ebook on Amazon only, and use the promotional services it offers, then KDP Select should be your choice.